Friday, January 15, 2016

 Lawrie - suffers from Beach-Inertia Syndrome

-However one of the biggest challenges with living on the edge of the warm, salty sea, is Beach-Inertia Syndrome, the desire to never live in cold climates again.
-In the advanced stages of this condition you lose the desire go back north to visit family and friends.
-It’s just so much work to find real clothes and real shoes, besides the shoes just won’t fit after wearing sandals for months.
+However, one of the biggest challenges with living on the edge of the warm, salty sea is Beach-Inertia Syndrome, the desire to never live in cold climates again.
+In the advanced stages of this condition, you lose the desire to go back north to visit family and friends.
+It’s just so much work to find real clothes and real shoes; besides, the shoes just won’t fit after wearing sandals for months.

-And the final challenge of living in paradise, the ever-present salitre will taint your wine unless you drink it quickly.
+And the final challenge of living in paradise, the ever-present salitre will taint your wine unless you quickly drink it.
 Okay, maybe it won’t happen that fast, but it might!
-So, you see just packing up and moving to a tropical island should be thought out carefully, without alcohol involved, or you might find yourself a victim of the dreaded Beach-Inertia Syndrome.
+So, you see, just packing up and moving to a tropical island should be thought out carefully, without alcohol involved, or you might find yourself a victim of the dreaded Beach-Inertia Syndrome.
 (BIS)

 As for Alex, that grumpy weather system that is threatening the Atlantic Coast of America and Canada – maybe we can all think happy sunny thoughts, as our new Canadian Prime Minister Justin Trudeau likes to do, and make the hurricane go away.